-- be a current full-time resident of and working in a qualified country;
+- Be a current full-time resident of and working in a qualified country.

-- have their salary paid in local currency.
+- Have their salary paid in local currency.

 WITHDRAWAL & REFUNDS

-All forms needs to submitted by 17:00pm (AEST) before the deadline date to receive a refund.
+All forms needs to submitted by 17:00 (AEST) before the deadline date to receive a refund.

 Refunds apply for course fees only, and do not include course materials or textbooks.
 No refund will be given if a student is disqualified from sitting an examination for any reason, or fails to sit the examination.

-Students who believe their assignment or examination performance has been or may be affected by personal difficulties, such as illness or bereavement, may apply to have these circumstances taken into consideration by submitting a Request for Special Consideration.
+Students who believe their assignment or exam performance has been or may be affected by personal difficulties, such as illness or bereavement, may apply to have these circumstances taken into consideration by submitting a Request for Special Consideration.
 Applications must include supporting documentation, such as a:

-- medical certificate or doctor’s note;
+- Medical certificate or doctor’s note.

-- police or fire certificate;
+- Police or fire certificate.

-- letter from employer.
+- Letter from employer.